Skip to Content

 Apollo Victoria Theatre

-Wicked is the prequel to the Wizard of Oz and it tells the story of Elphaba (the future Wicked Witch of The West) and her friendship with Glinda (the Good Witch of the South).
+Wicked is the prequel to The Wizard of Oz and it tells the story of Elphaba (the future Wicked Witch of The West) and her friendship with Glinda (the Good Witch of the South).

 Showing at the Apollo Victoria Theatre, the popular show has been nominated for six Tony Awards and has been described as being one of the best musicals of our time.
-It’s a truly magical show brimming with imagination and emotion that will keep you on the edge of your seat the whole way through.

 Buy Tickets Here